Milton DUI Lawyers

 How is the license suspension hearing conducted?

-The judge will enforce the Georgia Rules of Evidence, similar to other court proceedings.
+Like other court proceedings, at a license suspension hearing the judge will enforce the Georgia Rules of Evidence.
 Because the burden is on your Milton DUI officer to establish that the statutory factors were met, your Milton DUI officer testifies first.
-Some jurisdictions allow the officer to have help from the prosecutor’s office, or if the officer is a Georgia State Trooper, an attorney paid by the State of Georgia assists the officer on direct examination.
+Some jurisdictions allow the officer to get help from the prosecutor’s office, or if the officer is a Georgia State Trooper, an attorney paid by the State of Georgia assists the officer in direct examination.
 Your Milton DUI officer is then subject to cross-examination.
-There are times when we may decide to place our clients or other witnesses on the stand for direct examination.
+Sometimes, we may decide to place our clients or other witnesses on the stand for direct examination.
 Our witnesses would then be subject to cross-examination from the other side.
 Once the testimony and presentation of the evidence are finished, each side can make a closing argument.
-The judge will then make a decision typically within 5 business days and will transmit that decision to the parties and the Georgia Department of Driver Services.
-If there is an error in how the judge ruled, there is an appellate process available to review the court’s decision.
+The judge will then typically decide within five business days and transmit that decision to the parties and the Georgia Department of Driver Services.
+If there is an error in how the judge ruled, an appellate process is available to review the court’s decision.

 What happens if I win the hearing?

-If the OSAH judge finds that one or more of the applicable statutory factors above are not met, then the judge will issue an order reversing the suspension action, transmit it to the Georgia Department of Driver Services, and then Georgia DDS will delete the license suspension action off your driver’s history.
+Suppose the OSAH judge finds that one or more of the applicable statutory factors above are unmet.
+In that case, the judge will issue an order reversing the suspension action and transmit it to the Georgia Department of Driver Services (you win the hearing).
+Then, the Georgia DDS will delete the license suspension action from your driver’s history.
 This does not mean that your Milton DUI criminal charges are being dismissed, but a license suspension hearing can be a great tool to gain an advantage in your Milton DUI criminal case.

 What happens if I lose my hearing?

-If the OSAH judge finds that all of the applicable statutory factors were met by a preponderance of the evidence (a lower standard of proof than beyond a reasonable doubt), then the judge will issue an order affirming the license suspension action and will transmit the order to the Georgia Department of Driver Services, who will then impose the license suspension.
-Again, because the burden on the Milton DUI officer is so low to meet in these hearings, there is a good possibility that your license may be suspended, but we still may be able to gain an advantage in the Milton DUI criminal case based on testimony from the hearing.
-If the judge committed an error in a ruling, the decision can be appealed.
+Suppose the OSAH judge finds that all applicable statutory factors were met by a preponderance of the evidence (a lower standard of proof than beyond a reasonable doubt) and you lose your hearing.
+In that case, the judge will issue an order affirming the license suspension action and transmit the order to the Georgia Department of Driver Services, which will then impose the license suspension.
+Again, your license may be suspended because the burden on the Milton DUI officer is too low to meet in these hearings.
+However, we still may gain an advantage in the Milton DUI criminal case based on testimony from the hearing.
+The decision can be appealed if the judge committed an error in a ruling.

 Can I handle the hearing myself in my Milton DUI case?

-Because a license suspension from a Georgia DUI arrest is a very complex subject that even many lawyers don’t understand, we strongly encourage you to contact us right away to discuss your Milton DUI charges.
-There are simply too many variables that can impact your driving privileges to be discussed here without knowing the specific facts of your case and your prior criminal history.
+Because a license suspension from a Georgia DUI arrest is a very complex subject that even many lawyers don’t understand, we strongly encourage you to contact us right away to discuss your Milton DUI charges. it is not a good idea to handle the hearing yourself.
+Too many variables can impact your driving privileges, which are to be discussed here without knowing the specific facts of your case and your prior criminal history.
 Remember, you only have 30 days to request an administrative hearing through the Georgia Department of Driver Services.

-As a warning to drivers, the Governor’s Office of Highway Safety annually conducts sober driving campaigns, including the Drive Sober or Get Pulled Over program, along with other sober driving initiatives.
+As a warning to drivers, the Governor’s Office of Highway Safety annually conducts sober driving campaigns, including the Drive Sober or Get Pulled Over program and other sober driving initiatives.
 Georgia State Patrol annually enforces its 100 Days of Summer H.E.A.T and Operation Zero Tolerance campaigns from mid-May through Labor Day.
 Operation Zero Tolerance runs from the latter part of June through the July 4 holiday.
-The Governor’s Office of Highway Safety mobilizes enforcement for major outdoor festivities, concerts, holidays, and major events: Here are recent posts from Facebook and X (formerly Twitter) from the Georgia Governor’s Office of Highway Safety (GOHS):
+The Governor’s Office of Highway Safety mobilizes enforcement for major outdoor festivities, concerts, holidays, and significant events.
+Here are recent posts from Facebook and X (formerly Twitter) from the Georgia Governor’s Office of Highway Safety (GOHS):

 Call our experienced Milton DUI lawyers today:

 If you are facing a Milton DUI charge, a license suspension action, or have been ticketed for a serious traffic offense, call our experienced Milton DUI lawyers today.
-We will meet with you free of charge to discuss your options, and provide advice based on our experience in the court where your case will be heard.
+We’ll be able to meet with you to talk about your options and give you advice based on our experience in the court, where your case will be heard.
 Contact us today at 404.816.8777.

 Map of the City of Milton Municipal Court location: